Performative Learning Theory: Illustration of Bounds on Job Seeker Data

 \section{Illustration of Bounds on Job Seeker Data}

-To get a feel for how our generalization bounds look like in practice, we illustrate them on administrative data from the German Federal Employment Agency.
+To demonstrate how our generalization bounds look in practice, we illustrate them on administrative data from the German Federal Employment Agency.
 The dataset contains a 2\% sample of German labor market records spanning 1975 to 2017, containing over 60 million rows in its raw form.
 We emphasize that the goal here is a mere \textit{illustration} rather than an application of our bounds.
 The latter would require historical records of predictions that are usually unavailable \citep{mendler2022anticipating}.
 We consider binary prediction tasks: will a job seeker remain continuously unemployed for some period of time?
-Such predictions typically have performative effects on whether people actually remain unemployed, since only those with high predicted risks of staying unemployed receive job trainings that help them to actually find a job (see \citet{junquera2025from} and Section~\ref{sec:running-examples}).
+Such predictions typically have performative effects on whether people actually remain unemployed, since only those with high predicted risks of staying unemployed receive job trainings that help them to actually find a job \citep[see][and Section~\ref{sec:running-examples}]{junquera2025from}.
 The administrative data set contains 28 features on labor market histories, education, skill level and demographic information.
-To illustrate our bounds, we use a Lipschitz continuous (Cond.~\ref{cond:regularity-models}) logistic regression $f^{\text{log}}_\theta(x)=\sigma(\theta^\top x)$, where $\sigma(t) := (1+e^{-t})^{-1}$ with continuously differentiable (Cond.~\ref{ass-cont-diff-feat-param}) logistic loss $ -\big(y\log f_\theta(x) + (1-y)\log(1-p_\theta(x))\big), $ to assign job trainings, triggering jointly sensitive (Cond.~\ref{cond:tr-sensitive}) performative shifts.
-We employ standard $L_2$-regularization, which renders the loss strongly convex (Cond.~\ref{cond:loss-lipschitz-convex}).
-All details on data pre-processing, model training and bound computation can be found in Appendix~\ref{app:details-case-study}.\footnote{Code to replicate our case study is available at \url{https://anonymous.4open.science/r/plt-jobseekers}}
+To illustrate our bounds, we use a Lipschitz continuous (Condition~\ref{cond:regularity-models}) logistic regression $f^{\text{log}}_\theta(x)=\sigma(\theta^\top x)$, where $\sigma(t) := (1+e^{-t})^{-1}$ with continuously differentiable (Condition~\ref{ass-cont-diff-feat-param}) logistic loss $ -\big(y\log f_\theta(x) + (1-y)\log(1-p_\theta(x))\big), $ to assign job trainings, triggering jointly sensitive (Condition~\ref{cond:tr-sensitive}) performative shifts.
+We employ standard $L_2$-regularization, which renders the loss strongly convex (Condition~\ref{cond:loss-lipschitz-convex}).
+All details on data pre-processing, model training and bound computation can be found in Appendix~\ref{app:details-case-study}.\footnote{Code to replicate our case study is available at \url{https://github.com/rodemann/plt-jobseekers}.}